Click here to submit your application

 Please be aware that the university will arrange accommodation, but you must book your own transportation.
 This field trip is mandatory and costs approximately 15,000-18,000 DKK, which is not covered by the University of Copenhagen.
 Currently, we do not offer any travel scholarships for this trip.

 The location and theme of the fieldwork will vary on an annual basis.
 Locations and themes will be chosen to represent the breadth of the scope of the overall education.
-There will therefore be field courses in African and Asian contexts, as well as in global policymaking hubs.
+There will therefore be field courses in Latin American, African and Asian contexts, as well as in global policymaking hubs.
 Where possible, field courses will be carried out in collaboration with partner universities and external stakeholders in each location.
+The field course took place in Nepal for some years, but for the past two years, the field course has been held in Bolivia.

 By combining knowledge and skills, you will be able to work effectively with cross-disciplinary problems in the area of global development on an individual basis and in teams as well as being able to provide evidence-based solutions to situations which are complex and require new approaches.